Press Club of New Orleans History

 What We Do

-The Press Club of New Orleans strives to balance its endeavors among the profession, the educational and the social.
-An annual awards banquet encourages and rewards excellence in the print and broadcast media, as well as public relations.
-The Gridiron Show, the Press Club’s major social and fundraiser of the year, provides journalists with their one opportunity to abandon objectivity and fairness in favor of humor and fun.
-This roast of politicians and other newsmakers is staged each spring.
-Professional development seminars on such topics as ethics and libel give insight and provide a forum for dialogue.
+The Press Club of New Orleans is 501c3 nonprofit organization dedicated to improving the professional skills of people in our industry via education, scholarships, networking and professional development.
+The membership includes journalists, journalism educators and public relations professionals.
+The PCNO annual Excellence in Journalism Awards Gala encourages and rewards excellence in the print, online and broadcast media, as well as public relations.
+Professional development seminars on topics relevant to the industry provide insight and a forum for dialogue.
 Scholarship competitions reward promising students with leanings toward journalism and communication.
 A monthly media mixer leads the list of social and networking events.
-A newsletter and our website offer Press Club scoop and other information for working media professionals and educators.
+A newsletter, website and social media channels offer PCNO scoop and other information for working media professionals and educators.

 Where We Meet